boldingd/EclipsePhaseContent/Kainouda2035.md

 > And they can afford to fall slowly, taking weeks or months to drift to the target.
 >
 > One time I used an orange — a literal orange!
-> Flesh has a pretty low radar return, so I put a protean hive inside an orange, covered it in dull-black organic grease and adhesive, cooled it, and gently lobbed it at the target.
+> Flesh has a pretty low radar return, so I put a protean hive inside an orange, covered it in dull-black organic grease and adhesive, cooled it, and *threw* it at the target.
 > Damn thing took two-and-a-half months to get captured and spiral in.
 > When it hit, it stuck to the surface, made some proteans, the proteans scurried out and made a bot, and the bot pinged me.
 >